Microsoft/azure-docs.cs-cz/articles/azure-cache-for-redis/cache-redis-cache-arm-provision.md

 ## <a name="resources-to-deploy"></a>Prostředky k nasazení
 ### <a name="azure-cache-for-redis"></a>Azure Cache for Redis
-Vytvoří službu Azure cache pro Redis.
+Vytvoří mezipaměť Azure pro Redis.

     {
       "apiVersion": "2015-08-01",